John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/Using MRO or MKL files with R ver 4.X under Windows OS.md

      svdBenchMark(6000, cores = c(1, 3, 6), MRO = FALSE, MKL = TRUE)
      svdBenchMark(c(4000, 5000, 6000), cores = c(1, 3, 6), MRO = FALSE, MKL = TRUE)

 See the websites below for other benchmarking results.
-The benchmarking results vary between MRO and MKL when using the various benchmarking functions and scripts.
+The benchmarking results vary between MRO and MKL when using the various benchmarking functions and scripts, with no clear winner revealed.

 <H4> Footnotes </H4>